openeuler-mirror/community/en/technical-committee/README.md

 # Technical Committee

-The openEuler technical committee is the technical decision-making body of the openEuler community and is responsible for the coordination of technical decisions and technical resources in the community.
-The main responsibilities of the technical committee are:
+The openEuler Technical Committee (TC for short) is the technical decision-making body of the openEuler community and is responsible for the coordination of technical decisions and technical resources in the community.
+There'll be no more than 9 members of TC, and responsibilities will be assigned every year.

+# The main responsibilities of the technical committee are:

+- Answer technical questions from the Board, supporting board to make reasonable judgement on strategic directions.

+- Collebrate remotely, having a face-to-face every 6 monthes.
+Have regularly online meeting in between.

-- Guidance and decision on community technology route, interface definition, architecture design, build release, etc.
+- Guidance and decision on community technology route, interface definition, architecture design, build release, etc. Establishing the rule of community gradually.

 - Coordinate cross-projects cooperation and make decisions on cross-project technical issues in the community